antonkrupin/antonkrupin.github.io/README.md

 ## To start use application:

 Reg on [Kinopoisk Api Unofficial](https://kinopoiskapiunofficial.tech/) to get individual 'X-API-KEY'.
+By default you can use my own 'X-API-KEY'.

 Clone repository to your PC, then run: